ncatlab/nlab-content/pages/4051.md

 ## Introduction

 Sometime around 1997-1998, there was a heated debate on the list FOM (Foundations of Mathematics) on the status of categorical foundations for mathematics, focusing particularly on the viability of _[[ETCS]]_ -- the _elementary theory of the category of sets_ -- as an categorical alternative to ZFC.
-At some point during the debate, the advocates of categorical foundations were "challenged" to give a fully formal presentation of ETCS, presumably with the idea that placing it side by side with ZFC, the relative merits between these theories could be discussed.
+At some point during the debate, the advocates of categorical foundations were "challenged" to give a fully formal presentation of ETCS, presumably with the idea that placing it side by side with a formal presentation of ZFC, the advantages and disadvantages of each could be discussed.

-For what it might be worth, we record here such a "fully formal" presentation of ETCS, noting that this is obviously not the best way to learn what ETCS is about.
-Instead of axiomatizing ETCS in fully formal and gory detail, a more human and comprehensible approach is to say
+Just to have it on record, we present such a "fully formal" presentation of ETCS.
+This amounts to a routine translation of categorical axioms (best and most intuitively apprehended by studying diagrams of arrows that express familiar instances of universal properties) into full-blown logical syntax.
+Much of the syntax amounts to some tedious "machine-level" bookkeeping of the shapes of more or less obvious diagrams needed in the categorical descriptions[^note1].

+For readers who came to this page hoping to learn what ETCS is, we advise looking elsewhere for more human explanations (see for example the references below).
+In a sentence, though,

-* A model of ETCS is a well-pointed [[topos]] with a [[natural numbers object]] that satisfies [[axiom of choice|AC]].
+* A model of ETCS is a well-pointed [[topos]] with a [[natural numbers object]] that satisfies [[axiom of choice|AC]]

-The main concept that needs to be explained here is that of (elementary) topos:
+where

 * A topos is a finitely complete category such that every object $X$ has a power object $P X$, characterized by a universal property that maps $Y \to P X$ are in natural bijective correspondence with relations between $X$ and $Y$.

-By now mathematicians are familiar and comfortable with notions like "finitely complete category" and "universal property", and the translation into fully formal logical terms is an utterly routine and not terribly enlightening exercise.
-For that reason, the categorical advocates in the FOM debates were perhaps reluctant to take on the 'challenge', as it wasn't going to help anyone understand the categorical side any better.

-So why carry out the exercise here?
-Only for those skeptics (or gadflies?) who harbor or maintain a suspicion that "won't do it" is the same as "can't do it".
-If you came here to learn about ETCS in a conceptually friendly way, you've undoubtedly come to the wrong place.
-(If you think those who advocate categorical foundations are full of hot air and won't put their money where their mouth is, this _might_ be for you.)

-A more positive contribution of this page might be to point out which fragments of logic are actually involved in which axioms, something category theorists understand quite well.
+What is the purpose of this page, then?
+There are several:

+* To give logicians who are skeptical of categorical foundations (or who "challenge" category theorists to write down their theory in purely logical form) something to look at and ponder.

+* To counter the frequently made claim that the theory of categories somehow depends on a prior theory of collections (aka "set theory") in which to interpret it.
+This is no more true than to say that a theory of sets requires a prior theory of sets in which to interpret it.
+The proof is that the theory of categories, the theory of toposes, etc. is a first-order theory, just as ZFC (or whatnot) is.
+One proves theorems in ETCS by direct appeal to the theory at the level of syntax (however it might be presented), just as in the case of ZFC.

+* To explain some senses in which the theory is simpler than say ZFC, where "simple" is in terms of what one needs to assume of a background environment in order to interpret the theory in a reasonable way.
+For example, except for one axiom, the theory is equivalently expressed in terms of [[coherent theory|coherent axioms]], and with some further adjustments on the signature, most of the axioms can be given in [[essentially algebraic theory|essentially algebraic]] form.

+(NB: this page, like any other page at the nLab, is under construction and is always subject to further review, as is true of wiki pages generally.
+Queries, comments, criticisms, etc. should be tendered at the [[nForum]].)

 ## Preliminaries

-We assume familiarity with the standard notion of a [[algebraic theory|(finitary) first-order theory]] with equality; this includes the standard rules of deduction in the Gentzen [[sequent calculus]] for first-order logic[^note1].
+We assume familiarity with the standard notion of a [[algebraic theory|(finitary) first-order theory]] with equality; this includes the standard rules of deduction in the Gentzen [[sequent calculus]] for first-order logic[^note2].

 First-order [[theory|theories]] are typically presented in terms of a [[signature]] consisting of function and predicate symbols, together with axioms each of which is a closed formula in the first-order language generated by the signature.
 That mode of presentation will be followed here.
 Standard logical conventions are followed; for example, it is common to state axioms as formulas $P(x_1, \ldots, x_n)$ in which some of the variables $x_i$ may appear freely, with the implicit understanding that such variables are bound by unwritten [[universal quantifiers]] at the heads of formulas, to make the formulas closed.

-To make the exposition more readable, the theory will be built up in stages, together with some explanations (in parentheses) which do not belong to the formal theory, but which may aid comprehension.
+To make the exposition more readable, the theory will be built up in layers, together with some explanations (in parentheses) which do not belong to the formal theory, but which may aid comprehension.
 We also employ the standard device of abbreviating formulas, by declaring at various junctures definitions and notational conventions.

 In formalizing universal properties, one very helpful purely logical abbreviation is the "exists-unique" quantifier $\exists !$.
 Namely, if $Q(x)$ is a formula in which a variable $x$ appears freely, then $\exists ! x: Q(x)$ is shorthand for the conjunction of